vlsi-lab/TestIt/docs/index.md

 Again, it's super simple!
 Just follow this documentation and you'll find plenty of useful tips to integrate TestIt into your project.
 If you have any questions or suggestions, don’t hesitate to reach out to Tommaso Terzano at tommaso.terzano@gmail.com.
 He's always happy to help clear up any doubts you might have.

-> :warning: Take every "**must do**" with the utmost seriousness, as not following those advices will break TestIt.
+> ⚠️ Take every "**must do**" with the utmost seriousness, as not following those advices will break TestIt.
 In Italy we say "_Uomo avvisato mezzo salvato_"...

 ## Installation